DCAP: Tax savings for child and elder care

 You may continue to incur expenses and submit claims against your 2020 DCAP funds through December 31, 2021 — giving you an extra 12 months to spend your funds.
 You can also spend 2020 funds on children up to when they turn age 14.
 (The normal limit is children up to age 13.)

 The dependent care assistance program (DCAP) helps you pay for child care and elder care by allowing you to set aside a portion of your salary for eligible expenses.
 The money you set aside isn’t taxed, so you save money on eligible expenses for services like preschool, day care, nanny fees, care for a person who is disabled, and other similar services.

-You choose how much of your salary goes into your DCAP fund, up to a yearly maximum of $5,000.
+You choose how much of your salary goes into your DCAP fund, up to a 2021 maximum of $10,500.
 However, you need to choose this amount carefully.
 DCAP funds are “use it or lose it” funds, and you must spend your entire yearly allotment before December 31 — or you’ll lose your money.